MauriceGlenn2/CorpHealth-Traceback/README.md

+CorpHealth: Traceback
+Flag 0: Identify the device*
+Your first step is confirming which workstation generated the unusual telemetry.
+Initial log clustering shows that all suspicious events originated from a single endpoint active during an off-hours window in the middle of November.
+During your initial sweep, look for a workstation that shows:
+A small cluster of events during an unusual maintenance window Activity between Mid November to Early December.
+Multiple entries with sources tied to Process Events, Network Events,File Events and Script-based operations
+Hint: typical naming conventions for devices include abbreviating the company name as a prefix.
+DeviceProcessEvents
+| where TimeGenerated between (datetime(2025-11-12T00:00:00) .. datetime(2025-12-18T20:00:00))
+| where hourofday(TimeGenerated) < 6 or hourofday(TimeGenerated) >= 18
+| where InitiatingProcessCommandLine has_any ("cmd.exe", "powershell.exe")
+| summarize EventCount = count() by DeviceName
+| sort by EventCount desc
+For example "Wells Fargo : wf-xxx-xxx01"  ch-ops-wks02

 Flag 1: Unique Maintenance File*
 You’ve confirmed that  ch-ops-wks02   is the workstation of interest and narrowed your timeframe to the mid-November maintenance window.
 Before you dig into outbound activity, you decide to sanity-check what’s actually running on this box during “routine” operations.